NEPCA NEWS Book Reviews:

 review.

-GUIDELINES FOR NEPCA
+GUIDELINES FOR NEPCA REVIEWERS

-1/ Brevity: The shorter the review, the more we can
+The shorter the review, the

-shorter is preferred.
-We simply cannot
+words and shorter is preferred.
+We

-publish more than 700.
+simply cannot publish more than 700.

-2/ Style and content: Avoid jargon and write clearly.
-NEPCA is a
+2/ Style and content: Avoid jargon and

-diverse organization with scholars from many specialties.
-Our goal is to inform our membership, and
+specialties.
+Our goal is to inform our

-journal.
-Please write in straightforward
+a specialty journal.
+Please write in

-and/or theoretical.
+approach is abstract and/or theoretical.

 Please